elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, you can clone an element node using the cloneNode method in JavaScript.
-The cloneNode() method creates a copy of a node, and returns the clone.
+The cloneNode() method creates a node copy and returns the clone.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />